suhanree/network-recommender/README.md

 results (hybrid models).

-Another recent big trend is the growth and availability of huge social networks that has the information of how users are connected with each other.
+Another recent big trend is the growth and availability of huge social networks that have the information of how users are connected with each other.
 Then one can ask a question: if we use social networks in recommenders in addition to methods described above, will the performance of recommenders be enhanced?
 We already know the answer.
 The answer is yes; because we tend to become